MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-liberty-to-aks-with-ha-dr.md

 <!-- Diagram source https://github.com/Azure-Samples/azure-cafe/blob/main/diagrams/liberty-on-aks-ha-dr-solution-architecture.pptx -->
 :::image type="content" source="media/migrate-liberty-to-aks-with-ha-dr/solution-architecture.png" alt-text="Diagram of the solution architecture of WebSphere Liberty/Open Liberty on AKS with high availability and disaster recovery." lightbox="media/migrate-liberty-to-aks-with-ha-dr/solution-architecture.png" border="false":::

 Azure Traffic Manager checks the health of your regions and routes the traffic accordingly to the application tier.
-The primary region has a full deployment of the WebSphere Liberty/Open Liberty cluster.
-After the primary region is protected, the secondary region is restored during the failover using the Azure Backup.
-As a result, the primary region is actively servicing network requests from the users.
+Both the primary region and the secondary region have a full deployment of the Liberty cluster cluster.
+However, only the primary region is actively servicing network requests from the users.
 The secondary region is passive and activated to receive traffic only when the primary region experiences a service disruption.
-Azure Traffic Manager detects the health of the app endpoint to implement the conditional routing.
-The geo-failover RTO of the application tier depends on the time for starting and restoring the secondary cluster.
-The RPO depends on the backup policy of the Azure Backup and Azure SQL Database because the cluster data is stored and replicated in the local storage connected to the AKS and application data is persisted and replicated in the Azure SQL Database failover group.
+Azure Traffic Manager uses the health check feature of the Azure Application Gateway to implement this conditional routing.
+The primary cluster is running and the secondary cluster is shut down.
+The geo-failover RTO of the application tier depends on the time for starting VMs and running the secondary cluster.
+The RPO depends on the Azure SQL Database because the data is persisted and replicated in the Azure SQL Database failover group.

 The database tier consists of an Azure SQL Database failover group with a primary server and a secondary server.
 The read/write listener endpoint always points to the primary server and is connected to WebSphere Liberty/Open Liberty cluster in each region.
 A geo-failover switches all secondary databases in the group to the primary role.
 For geo-failover RPO and RTO of Azure SQL Database, see [Overview of Business Continuity](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview?view=azuresql-db&preserve-view=true).